Explore this course:

 • Independent research project

-The Sheffield Methods Institute (SMI) is a unique organisation created to promote innovation in research methods that can be applied to the social sciences to ultimately help solve the big challenges facing today’s society.
+Part of the School of Education, the Sheffield Methods Institute (SMI) is a unique organisation that promotes innovation in research methods that can be applied to the social sciences to ultimately help solve the big challenges facing today’s society.

 A masters course from the SMI will help you with the next step on your career path, whether you are looking to pursue a research degree or develop your skills as a researcher in the workplace.
 Our course will advance your research ability and knowledge of research methodology - skills that can be applied to any area of social science research.